 About Penelope Trunk

-I am co-founder of Brazen Careerist, a career management tool for next-generation professionals.
-This is my third startup.
+I am co-founder of Quistic where we provide online courses to help you manage your career.
+This is my fourth startup.
 Each company I built was focused on a community.
 My own career path has had twists and turns, which I document on this blog.

 My career began in Los Angeles, where I played professional beach volleyball.
 Then I went to graduate school for English.
 During that time I learned HTML which allowed me to get a job at Ingram Micro, a Fortune 100 company, managing their web site.

 After that, I worked at a few smaller software companies and then started my own company, Math.com, a math-tools resource for the teaching community funded by Encore Software.
-I sold that company for a small sum, and founded eCitydeals, an online auction service for city governments, which was funded by Shelter Ventures, and was shut down in the dot-com bust.
+I sold that company for a small sum, and founded eCitydeals, an online auction service for city governments, which was funded by Shelter Ventures.

 During this time, I wrote a column for Business 2.0 magazine about my experiences as a startup founder.
 I relocated to New York City and after only a few months at the next startup, I found myself a block from the World Trade Center when it fell.